 GREEN: To use the word "Green" in sustainability work typically refers to focusing on an environmental consideration or factor.
 Example: Green your business means to bring in environmental practices into your business operations or service delivery that have a positive effect by lowing GHG emissions.

 GREENHOUSE GASES (GHG): These gases are so named because they contribute to the greenhouse effect due to high concentrations of these gases remaining in the atmosphere.
 The GHGs of most concern include carbon dioxide (CO2), methane (CH4), nitrous oxides (N2O).

-GREENHOUSE EFFECT: The trapping of heat within the Earth’s atmosphere by greenhouse gases such as carbon dioxide, which accumulate in Earth’s atmosphere and act as a blanket keeping heat in.
+GREENHOUSE EFFECT: The trapping of heat within the Earth’s atmosphere by greenhouse gases such as carbon dioxide, which accumulates in Earth’s atmosphere and acts as a blanket keeping heat in.

 GREENWASHING: The process by which a company publicly and misleadingly exaggerates or embellishes the environmental attributes of itself or its products, while participating in environmentally- or socially-irresponsible practices.

 GREEN BUILDING: A comprehensive process of design and construction that employs techniques to minimize adverse environmental impacts and reduce the energy consumption of a building, while contributing to the health and productivity of its occupants; common metrics for evaluating green buildings include the LEED (Leadership in Energy and Environmental Design) certification and Australia’s Green Star program.